We’ve edited over fifteen million product images at Pixelz, and the statistics are pretty clear:

 File size is minimized

 Calm down: we love white backgrounds, too.
 We preach the advantages of removing the background all the time; we even used to be named “Remove the Background.”

-If you’re itching to try something new, or looking for creative ways to brand your category pages and product images, here are five alternative approaches successful companies are using today.
+If you’re itching to try something new, or looking for creative ways to brand your category pages and product images, here are four alternative approaches to white or transparent backgrounds that successful companies are using today.